EvanGHoose/c2mon/README.md

 ##Install Script
 ----------------
-The install script needs to be run with root privleges, and assumes Rust has already been installed and that it is being run from the cloned repository.
+The install script needs to be run with root privleges from the cloned repository.

 The install script will move c2mon-core into /sbin, create the directory /etc/c2mon , and move the targets and uninstall files into /etc/c2mon .